What does this licence allow?

 What is the purpose of the trial?

-How have the GM safflower plants been modified?
+How have the GM live viral vaccines been modified?

 What controls have been imposed for this release?

 The Risk Assessment and Risk Management Plan (RARMP) for this application concluded that the proposed release poses negligible risks to people or the environment.
-However, a range of licence conditions have been imposed to limit the trial to the size, locations and duration proposed in the application as these were important considerations in the assessment process.
-As well as limits on the scale of the release, control measures have been imposed to restrict the spread and persistence of the GMOs and their introduced genetic material.
-These include conditions that provide for secure transport and storage of the GM plant materials, restricting pollen flow to other safflower crops, and monitoring the release sites for at least 12 months after final harvest, during which time any volunteer safflower plants found must be destroyed.
+However, a range of licence conditions have been imposed to limit the trial to the size, locations and duration proposed in the application, as these were important considerations in the assessment process.
+As well as limits on the scale of the release, control measures have been imposed to restrict the dissemination of the GMOs in the environment.
+These include conditions which provide for secure transport and storage of the GM live viral vaccines, exclusion of potential trial participants who may come into contact with individuals at risk of disease, administration of the vaccines only by trained clinical staff, and secure disposal of trial waste.

 Want more information?